-Topic Aboriginal cultural heritage management Monitoring The overarching approach to management of Aboriginal cultural heritage values at the airport site includes the conduct of an additional pre-construction (i.e. prior to commencement of Main Construction Works) artefact survey and salvage programme, the relocation of topsoil from defined sensitive landscapes, conservation of cultural heritage sites within the Environmental Conservation Zone and the appropriate short and long-term storage of a proportion of the recovered artefacts.
-Monitoring would not form a significant aspect of the Aboriginal Cultural Heritage CEMP.
-Apart from the Aboriginal grinding groove site (B120) and the possible Aboriginal scarred tree (B40), the Aboriginal cultural heritage values retained at the airport site would not be directly monitored but would be subject to ongoing protection to the extent they are contained within the Environmental Conservation Zone at the airport site.
+Торіс Aboriginal cultural heritage management Monitoring The overarching approach to management of Aboriginal cultural heritage values at the airpor conduct of an additional pre-construction (i.e. prior to commencement of Main Construction survey and salvage programme, the relocation of topsoil from defined sensitive landscapes, cultural heritage sites within the Environmental Conservation Zone and the appropriate shor storage of a proportion of the recovered artefacts.
+Monitoring would not form a significant as Aboriginal Cultural Heritage CEMP.
+Apart from the Aboriginal grinding groove site (B120) ar Aboriginal scarred tree (B40), the Aboriginal cultural heritage values retained at the airport directly monitored but would be subject to ongoing protection to the extent they are containe Environmental Conservation Zone at the airport site.
 Auditing and reporting General reporting requirements are set out under the AEPR.
 In addition, an annual report will be prepared and submitted to the Secretary of the Department of Infrastructure and Regional Development in relation to compliance with the Aboriginal Cultural Heritage CEMP for the period until the airport commences operations.
 Responsibility Key activities and responsibilities include: the Aboriginal Cultural Heritage CEMP will be prepared in consultation with Aboriginal stakeholders, the NSW Office of Environment and Heritage and other relevant Australian and local government bodies; the Aboriginal Cultural Heritage CEMP will be submitted for approval to the Infrastructure Minister or an SES Officer in the Department of Infrastructure and Regional Development; and the D&C contractor will be responsible for implementing site specific environmental procedures and work method statements applicable to the proposed works in accordance with the requirements of the Aboriginal and Cultural Heritage CEMP.